|Home||Strategic Review||Business Overview||Sustainability||Governance||Financial Statements||Additional Information|

 Our Board members are elected by the company’s shareholders through cumulative voting at the GMS, for a term of ofﬁce until the next AGM.

 At cumulative voting, the votes of each shareholder are multiplied by the number of persons to be elected to the company’s Board.
-A shareholder may give all of its votes to one candidate or distribute them between two or more candidates.
-Candidates with the greatest number of votes are considered elected.
-If a Board member elects to terminate their term of ofﬁce the whole body of the Board is to be re-elected at a GMS.
+A shareholder may give all of his votes to one candidate or distribute them between two or more candidates.
+The candidates with the greatest number of votes are considered elected.
+If a Board member elects to terminate their term of ofﬁce the whole body of the Board has to be re-elected at a GMS.
 Those elected to the company’s Board may be re-elected an unlimited number of times.

-Directors new to the Board are given background information on the company when they take ofﬁce.
+New directors to the Board participate in an induction programme on the company when they take ofﬁce.
 This includes details of the company’s operations and procedures, as well as information on what is required from them in their role according to the company’s internal documents.
 This includes Severstal’s Corporate Governance Code, applicable corporate governance law, and descriptions of best practice to help ensure their early effective contribution to the company.

 Meetings of the Board of Directors are held in person or in absentia when necessary.

-In 2013, Severstal’s Board of Directors held 4 meetings in person and 42 meetings in absentia.
+In 2015, Severstal’s Board of Directors held four meetings in person and 20 meetings in absentia.

-These are the key issues reviewed by the Board in 2013:
+These are the key issues reviewed by the Board of Directors in 2015:

-Moreover, Independent Non-Executive Directors meet separately during the year.
-There were four such meetings in 2013.
+Moreover, Independent Non-Executive Directors meet separately as a group during the year.
+There were four such meetings in 2015.

-Board and Committee members have direct and continuous access to Board and Committee materials via a electronic system, which also serves as an archive for Board and Committee materials – and as a way to vote in Board meetings where members are able to participate remotely.
+The Board and Committee members have direct and continuous access to Board and Committee materials via an electronic system, which also serves as an archive for Board and Committee materials, and as a way to vote in Board meetings where members are able to participate remotely.

 How do we ensure we have an effective Board?

-The Board makes an annual self-evaluation of its performance based on the individual contribution of each Board member, and on an external evaluation once every three years, as required by the UK Corporate Governance Code, 2012.
+The Board carries out an annual self-evaluation of its performance based on the individual contribution of each Board member, and has an external evaluation once every three years, as required by the UK Corporate Governance Code, 2014.

 What is the role of our Senior Independent Director?

-Rolf Stomberg is Severstal’s Senior Independent Director, Chairman of the Remuneration and Nomination Committee and Health, Safety and Environmental Committee.
+Sakari Tamminen is Severstal’s Senior Independent Director and Chairman of the Remuneration and Nomination Committee.

 The Senior Independent Director’s role is to: